nillkitty/SKX/README.md

 Debug mode is very helpful during development and gives the developer control over a number of settings that aide in game code development.

 Once Debug Mode is active,  the following items will appear in the game's HUD:
-* Dana's X and Y position
+* X and Y position of the selected object (defaults to Dana)
-* Dana's X and Y velocity
+* X and Y velocity of the selected object (defaults to Dana)
 * FPS based on the elapsed duration of the previous game tick
 * Development variables A/B/C/D
 * Status of Dana: